 Finally, Lepora and Goodin, true to their concern about humanitarian

-efforts, acknowledge that blameworthy complicity in one harm
+efforts, acknowledged that blameworthy complicity in one harm

 (provisioning a warlord) can be the lesser evil of another harm

-(letting more people starve).
+(letting others starve).
 Nonetheless, we should still recognize the

 lesser evil as an evil: “We think that is a better way of explicating

 the morality of the situation than to deny that you are doing anything

 wrong at all by contributing to wrongdoing, on the grounds that your own